graearea/graearea.github.io/mirror-mounts.md

 # GraeArea's custom mirror mounts

 ## The Problem.
 Caterham's mirrors are terrible.
 Seriously.
-They're not convex, you can't see anything and they're enormous.
+They're enormous and because they're not convex, you can't see anything.

 ## My solution
-They can take Spa/Motamec convex mirrors, which means you can change lane without just guessing if you're going to die.
+My mounts take Spa/Motamec convex mirrors, which means you can change lane without just guessing if you're going to die.
 They're _inspired by_ (ripped off from) Eccles' mounts (shown below mine here) but I can make them better and still supply them at a "reasonable" price.
 ![eccles](/img/eccles.png)

 ## How are they better?
 They are mounted to your side-screens at 3 points, not 2.
-That's 150% better.
+That's 150% better!
 They use the same hinge design as Eccles's mounts, but they have a third screw, which hooks into the previously drilled hole that your standard Caterham mirrors mounted into.
 This creates much, much more stiffness than the original mounts.
 There is also an access hole so you can access the tightening screw for the mirrors.

 ## So it's perfect?
 It still vibrates a little with your side screen, but much less than the original Eccles.
 See the video below.